the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 If you are having issues with Beat On Only
 ----

-Try to update Beat On first, just search "Beat On" in the mods category, click "open" and click "install latest" as usual.
+1. Try to update Beat On first, just search "Beat On" in the mods category, click "open" and click "install latest" as usual.
 Then re-enable BeatOn from the Beat On icon at the top of SideQuest.

-7.5 If the above doesnt work for Beat On try to ping your headset

-Check [HERE](https://www.lifewire.com/how-to-ping-computer-or-website-818405) for how to ping your headset, Then go [HERE](https://www.makeuseof.com/tag/7-simple-steps-diagnose-network-problem/) for information on troublshooting network problems.
+2. If the above doesnt work for Beat On try to ping your headset,just Check [HERE](https://www.lifewire.com/how-to-ping-computer-or-website-818405) for how to ping your headset, Then go [HERE](https://www.makeuseof.com/tag/7-simple-steps-diagnose-network-problem/) for information on troubleshooting general network problems.

 If all the things above fail to assist you then try the below.